 Please note our name change.
-We are now the Coleridge Memorial Trust, to reflect the many changes that have happened over the last five years and to recognise more publicly, as we look for quite a large sum of money (well – large for us that is) the fact that we are a small charity, but one with a history of sound financial management.
+We are now the Coleridge Memorial Trust, to reflect the many changes that have happened over the last five years and to recognise, as we look to raise £100,000 to fund a sculptural memorial to STC, the fact that we are a small charity, but one with a history of sound financial management.

 The Project began life in 2009 as a working Party of the Ottery St Mary Heritage Society designed to raise local (and wider) appreciation of the poet and philosopher Samuel Taylor Coleridge, and the fact that he was a native of our town (Ottery St Mary, Devon, UK), and a pupil at the local school (the King’s School).
 The Coleridge Memorial Project was incorporated as a separate not-for-profit body in April 2010.
 We are now a registered Charity (Reg No.1148199).
 We conduct much of our business by email, but we do meet occasionally as required by our constitution and minutes are filed for those meetings, available to members on request.
 There is more information about our aims and ambitions on this website but if you would like to be more actively involved please contact us